BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 Utopian visions of the future were prevalent, dreams that were later amplified by the Hippie movement in 1967.
 The roots of many tech gurus can be traced back to counterculture environments that advocated individual freedom, non-conformity, free love, drugs, and rock music.

-Guided by this vision, counterculturalists and technologists alike came together to reimagine computers as tools for personal liberation, community building in virtual and decidedly alternative spaces, and for exploring bold new social frontiers.
+Guided by this vision, counterculturalists and technologists alike came together to reimagine computers as tools for personal liberation, to build communities in virtual and decidedly alternative spaces, and to explore bold new social frontiers.
-Despite the internet never truly escaping from power concentrations, it provided many people with a compelling vision of a potential future; a fever dream of an alternative societal structure.
+Despite the internet never truly escaping power concentration, it provided many people with a compelling vision of a potential future; a fever dream of an alternative societal structure.
 But what happened to this dream?

 ## Ecstatic Individualism